mrWallaceMadeira/lesson10/README.md

 # Reduce, reuse, recycle
-In lesson 9 we introduced if/else statements which allowed some code to be executed and some to be 'ignored'\
+We introduced if/else statements which allowed some code to be executed and some to be 'ignored'\
 Now we'll learn how to not repeat ourselves...or always repeat ourselves?

 ###### First, an example